West Point Misconduct System

 The West Point misconduct system is unique and complex.
 Any Cadet suspected of misconduct has a lot to be concerned about.
 Not only are the effects of a Court-Martial severe and long-lasting, but Cadets separated otherwise are potentially subject to serving time in the Military at a lower rank or paying a substantial amount of money to the Federal Government.
 Any Cadet suspected of misconduct has the right to a lawyer.
 Civilian Lawyers can be retained to assist.

 This Article was written by Attorney Matthew Barry, a 2008 West Point graduate.
+He frequently represents Cadets accused of misconduct at West Point.

 Contact The Law Office of Matthew Barry today for a free consultation.